-Our research aims to examine the post-release survival and success of orphaned grizzly bear cubs who have been rescued, reared at a wildlife shelter, and returned to the wild; and, to identify the rearing methods that enhance the care and well-being of orphaned grizzly cubs and improve their survival probability post-release.
+In 2019 the Grizzly Bear Foundation began a multi-year research program to contribute a scientific understanding of orphaned grizzly cub rewilding efforts.
+Led by Independent Research Scientist Dr. Lana Ciarniello, our research aims to examine the post-release survival and success of orphaned grizzly bear cubs who have been rescued, reared at a wildlife shelter, and returned to the wild; and, to identify the rearing methods that enhance the care and well-being of orphaned grizzly cubs and improve their survival probability post-release.

 The results of this research will be used to inform and update policies regarding the fate of orphaned grizzly cubs and best practices for rewilding efforts in Canada and the United States.
+A scientific understanding will help policymakers and existing and future rewilding facilities enhance the care, welfare, and survival of orphaned grizzly cubs and support the conservation of grizzly bear populations.

 Since 2021, Grouse Mountain and the Grizzly Bear Foundation have come together annually to celebrate Grinder and Coola as conservation ambassadors through the mountaintop "Bear-thday Fun-draiser".
 This fun-filled celebration features exclusive Bear-thday activities and educational programs to raise awareness and funds for Project Rewild.

 At the Peak of Vancouver, five acres of mountainous habitat provide refuge for Grinder and Coola, two grizzly bears tragically orphaned in 2001.
 At that time, there were no rewilding programs in place for grizzly bears.
 Orphaned cubs were either lethally removed by Conservation Officers or abandoned with little chance of survival on their own.
-With the help of Grouse Mountain, Grinder and Coola were rescued from that fate. ⁣Learn more about their story here. ⁣
+With the help of Grouse Mountain, Grinder and Coola were rescued from that fate.
+Learn more about their story here.

 "Tragically orphaned at a time when grizzly cubs didn’t have the opportunity for a second chance at life in the wild, Grinder and Coola were offered a mountaintop refuge like no other.
-Together they have inspired and educated people across the globe to care about grizzly bears and the challenges they face.” - Nicholas Scapillati, Executive Director⁣ ⁣of the Grizzly Bear Foundation
+Together they have inspired and educated people across the globe to care about grizzly bears and the challenges they face.” - Nicholas Scapillati, Executive Director of the Grizzly Bear Foundation

 Every year, the Grizzly Bear Foundation teams up for "Bear Awareness Days" with Kicking Horse Mountain Resort to bring awareness to orphaned grizzly bear cubs, raise funds for the research behind Project Rewild, and celebrate Boo’s Birthday!
 Surrounded by five national parks (Banff, Kootenay, Yoho, Mt Revelstoke, and Jasper), Kicking Horse Mountain Resort in Golden, B.C, is where Boo calls home.
 Boo lives in a 20-acre, 9-hectare wildlife refuge - a licensed & government permitted facility.
 But he didn’t always live here.
 Twenty years ago, hundreds of kilometres away from Kicking Horse, Boo entered this world deep in the Cariboo Mountains, alongside his mother and two siblings.